dyjdlopez/fund-of-aiml/README.md

-# Fundamentals of Artificial Intelligence and Machine Learning
+# Fundamentals of Artificial Intelligence and Machine Learning for CpE
 Fundamentals of AI and ML